-Here’s a sobering fact: More than two million Australians currently live with heart disease or are at high risk of having one.
-But despite the odds, there are still powerful tools to help tip the scales: lifestyle changes.
+Here’s a sobering fact: More than two million Australians currently live with some form of heart disease or are at high risk of developing one.
+But there are powerful tools we can use to help tip the scales: lifestyle changes.

 The choices one makes every day have a profound impact on heart health.
-The more positive changes one commits, the better the heart condition will be.
+The more positive changes one commits to, the better the heart condition will be.

 Study shows that individuals who adopt four to five healthy lifestyle factors are expected to live longer without risk of heart disease than those who have unhealthy habits.
 These include eating wisely, weight management, regular exercise, non-smoking, and low to no alcohol use.